Golim/walland/README.md

 options:
   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
                         Source of the picture of the day.
 Default: random.
-Available sources: bing, unsplash, national-geographic, nasa, apod, earthobservatory, epod
+Available sources: bing, unsplash, nasa, apod, earthobservatory, epod
   -b BACKEND, --backend BACKEND
                         Backend to use to set the wallpaper.
 Default: hyprpaper.
 Available backends: hyprpaper, swaybg, feh, swww
   -a BACKEND_ARGS, --backend-args BACKEND_ARGS